DipanshuK04/Flappy_bird_RL/README.md

 ### Slippery Environment

+** Aim** :

+In FROZEN LAKE Environment, We have to make an agent who learns how to reach goal by crossing frozen lakes and Holes.

+** Description**:

+For better understanding of the **Policy** and **Value** Iteration using the same Frozen lake environment with slippery conditions.Agent slips if he reaches a cell having ice ,then lands up in any cell next to current state(cell)

 This Frozen Lake environment is solved by Dynamic Programming Method using Reinforcement learning.

-**Description**: For better understanding of the **Policy** and **Value** Iteration using the same Frozen lake environment with slippery conditions.

-Agent slips if he reaches a cell having ice ,then lands up in any cell next to current state(cell)

 **ALGORITHM**
 * Policy and Value iteration algorithms are used in this slippery Environment to get the optimal policy.